Image-Based Metrics in Ultrasound for Estimation of Global Speed-of-Sound: Results

-In Table~\ref{tab:combinedData32} we also report the average metric computation time for a single beamforming SoS value, calculated in Python using the NumPy package on an Intel Core i7-12700K CPU with 64GB RAM.
-MSE is seen to be the fastest among all metrics, which makes it potentially the preferred metric of choice for global SoS estimation, given also its high accuracy, high precision, and relatively smooth metric behaviour as observed in~\Cref{fig:metrics_behavior}.
+In Table~\ref{tab:combinedData32} we also report average metric computation times for each metric for a single beamforming SoS value, calculated in Python using the NumPy package on an Intel Core i7-12700K CPU with 64GB RAM.
+MSE is seen to be the fastest among all metrics, which makes it potentially the preferred metric of choice for global SoS estimation, given also its high accuracy, high precision, and relatively smooth metric behavior as observed in~\Cref{fig:metrics_behavior} for static scenes with large region of interest.